Dirac equation for strings: Introduction

-In this paper we study the implications of the above method applied to a string rather then a membrane.
-There is so far no experimental evidence that elementary particles such as leptons are extended objects, in particular it is not known whether they are strings, membranes or something else.
+In this paper we study the implications of the above method applied to a string rather then a membrane (we note that a different, than proposed in this paper, Dirac-like equation for strings was considered already in early 70' \cite{Ramond} - in Section 3 we discuss in more details the difference between that approach and the proposal studied in this paper).
+There is so far no experimental evidence that elementary particles are extended objects, in particular it is not known whether they are strings, membranes or something else.
 Hence it is fair to say that string-like objects should also be considered in this framework, even though membranes seem more natural candidates.
+It is also clear that the case of strings is equally interesting from the mathematical point of view.
 We write down the Dirac equation for strings in Minkowski space-time and then study the radial vibrations of the string.
 This particular case can be solved exactly using the eigen functions of the harmonic oscillator.
+Introducing a coupling to the electromagnetic field is not possible in this framework, for a very simple reason.
+To make necessary calculations one needs to consider electromagnetic self-energy of the string, which is well known to be infinite in 3+1 dimensions.
+Therefore one is forced to consider only neutral strings in this context.

 Since the equation considered is Dirac-like it is not a surprise that the negative eigenvalues of the Hamiltonian appear.
 However the eigenvalues are, in this model, masses of excited states therefore the appearance of negative masses would be physically unacceptable.
-In the case of membranes this problem has an elegant solution: the masses of the membrane are measured in units of $\lambda^{1/3}$ where $\lambda$ is the membrane world-volume tension.
-Therefore, negative energies correspond to negative tension since $-\lambda^{1/3}=(-\lambda)^{1/3}$.
+In the case of membranes this problem has an elegant solution: the masses of the membrane are measured in units of $\Lambda^{1/3}$ where $\Lambda$ is the membrane world-volume tension.
+Therefore, negative energies correspond to negative tension since $-\Lambda^{1/3}=(-\Lambda)^{1/3}$.
 It follows that the Dirac equation for membranes implies that every fermion should have a partner with the same mass, spin and charge but with the negative tension.
-Due o negative tension these particles would be unstable and therefore not seen in the experiment until the energy of the order of $\lambda^{1/3}$ is reached.
-At larger energies one expects fermions with negative tension to be produced.
+Due o negative tension these particles would be unstable and therefore not seen in the experiment.
+However above some critical energy one expects fermions with negative tension to be produced.
+Let us note that the existence of the $\Lambda \leftrightarrow -\Lambda$ partners, in principle, may have similar implications that we observe in supersymmetric theories - instead of fermion-boson cancellation one expects to see $\Lambda \leftrightarrow -\Lambda$ cancellations of the loop diagrams.
+This, if true, would provide a novel approach of the hierarchy problem.
+Clearly, one cannot make these observations more convincing without a concrete Lagrangian formulation.
+It is another point which certainly deserves more investigation.